Be a Friend ~ Lend a Hand:

 The program has been designed to be used in schools and a wide range of youth organizations, including after-school programs, youth clubs, religious organizations, and summer camps.

 READ THIS short document for an overview of the approach.

 The Be a Friend ~ Lend a Hand program includes the following components.
 You may freely preview components of this program by clicking on the links below.
 These resources are provided for preview only and may not be reproduced or used with staff or young people.
-You are, however, able to preview the entire program, with the exception of the professional development video for adults.
-You can preview the slides for this video.
+You are, however, able to preview the entire program.